saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-12-junos-proxy-minion-saltstack.md

         True
 ```

+We used the `junos.load` function and passed it 2 arguments.
+The first one is the template that we want to load and the second is the format the template is in.
+In this case, the file has a `.j2` extension.
+If we would have given the file a `.set` extension, Salt would still render the template as Jinja but we would not need to pass the `format='set'` argument as the proxy minion software would have 'figured out' the configuration would be in 'set' notation.

-The template was rendered and the configuration was _loaded_ as a candidate configuration.
-We can see this when we examine the device:
+After running the function, the template was rendered and the configuration was _loaded_ as a candidate configuration.
+The configuration was not applied.
+When we check what happened on the device, we can see the following:

 ```
 admin@ar01-lab> configure